soniyaukey/E-commerce-Website-only-Frontend-/README.md

  Project Description

-OnDaro is a modern, responsive, and user-friendly e-commerce website designed to provide a seamless online shopping experience for customers.
+This is a modern, responsive, and user-friendly e-commerce website designed to provide a seamless online shopping experience for customers.
 The platform allows users to browse and purchase a wide range of products across various categories, including fashion, electronics, health & beauty, home decor, and more.

 Built using HTML, Tailwind CSS, Font Awesome, and JavaScript for the frontend, and powered by a Node.js + Express backend, OnDaro integrates API-based product data and offers essential e-commerce features such as product filters, shopping cart, checkout process, order confirmation, and user communication via a contact form.